 UK Shared Prosperity Fund funding supports three initiatives under the Good Food Programme.

-Cook School, which provides support for people on low incomes to budget, plan and cook low-cost nutritious meals.
+The Cook School provides support for people on low incomes to budget, plan and cook low-cost nutritious meals.

-Cyrenians run community pantries, which are a dignified alternative to food banks providing families with nutritious food at a minimal cost.
+Additionally, community pantries offer a dignified alternative to food banks providing families with nutritious food at a minimal cost.

 Edinburgh Growing Together supports community gardens in Edinburgh’s council estates.

-Help includes project management, development, and community engagement support alongside improvements to infrastructure.
-This includes new connections to the water mains, new tool storage units, renovation of paths and growing beds.
+The work includes project management, development, and community engagement support alongside improvements to infrastructure.
+The improvements involve establishing new connections to the water mains, new tool storage units, renovation of paths and building and maintaining growing beds.

-UK Shared Prosperity Fund funding will support four new community gardens and ongoing support for others.
+UK Shared Prosperity Fund funding supports four new community gardens as w ell as providing ongoing support for established gardens.

 Empty Kitchen Full Hearts is building upon its core service delivery by turning surplus food into meals delivered to those in need across Edinburgh.